What got you started in the photography business in Hawaii?

 Do you still have an interest in photojournalism with people in general?

 I would say I have an interest in photographing a wedding in that style, but I wouldn’t say I have an interest in photojournalism professionally.

 What’s the most importing thing you’ve learned about your profession thus far?

 I think the most import thing that I’ve learned thus far is to really maintain strong relationships with vendors and my peer group.
 Sometimes we may need to call on each other for help — looking for second shooters or referring people.

 Do all the same rules apply when shooting for couples, such as engagements, as opposed to weddings?

-Well, usually an engagement session is more relaxed and the couple is able to come into the session with a more casual approach.
-On the day of a wedding, you’re more busy and usually have only 10-15 minutes for portraits.
+Usually an engagement session is more relaxed and the couple is able to come into the session with a more casual approach.
+On the day of the wedding, you’re busier and usually have only 10-15 minutes for portraits.
 Things tend to feel a bit more rushed with a wedding.
 Larger weddings that is.
 Beach weddings I have more time with my couples.

 That’s it.
 I’m going to the beach!